Surfskills/alx-zero_day/0x03-git/README.md

 Task4.

-Created a new file up_to_date at the root of your directory and in it, wrote the git command line used
+Created a new file up_to_date at the root of the directory and in it, wrote the git command line used

 Added 'up_to_date' to git, and committed a message: “How to be up to date in git”), and pushed to the origin